iTwin/itwinjs-core/docs/core/learning/Glossary.md

 |**ElementState**|A TypeScript class that holds the properties of an Element in the frontend.
 See [ElementState]($frontend).
 |**Entity Metadata**|The names and types of the ECProperties and ECRelationships of an Entity ECClass.
 |**Entity**|A physical or non-physical object in the real world, defined by an ECClass.
-|**FeatureGate**|A technique for controlling the behavior of an iModel.js program at runtime.
-[FeatureGates](./common/FeatureGates.md) are created in JSON and may be tested at runtime to *gate off* access to a feature.
 |**FederationGuid**|An optional 128 bit [Globally Unique Identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier) for an Element.
 Generally it is intended that FederationGuid are assigned by external systems and are held in iModels to *federate* Elements to their external meaning.
 |**FileProperty**|A named string or blob that holds *metadata* about an iModel.
 FileProperties are meant to be accessible directly from SQLite and are the only data in an iModel not defined by an ECClass.
 For example, thumbnails are stored as FileProperties.
 |**Frontend**|The part of an interactive app that is concerned with displaying data and user interaction.
 See [frontends and backends](https://en.wikipedia.org/wiki/Front_and_back_ends).
 See [App frontends](../learning/App.md#app-frontend)